Looking At RH's Recent Whale Trades - Benzinga

 - Barclays has decided to maintain their Overweight rating on RH, which currently sits at a price target of $400.

-- B of A Securities has decided to maintain their Buy rating on RH, which currently sits at a price target of $550.
+- Telsey Advisory Group has decided to maintain their Outperform rating on RH, which currently sits at a price target of $375.

-- Goldman Sachs has decided to maintain their Neutral rating on RH, which currently sits at a price target of $308.
+- Telsey Advisory Group has decided to maintain their Outperform rating on RH, which currently sits at a price target of $400.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.